School of Chinese

 Translation studies, theories, and criticism; the linguistic and cultural dimensions of the translation practice, translators’ strategies, and translations of the Ming-Qing period.

-Students are required to complete two compulsory courses offered by the School, including a seminar presentation, and are strongly encouraged to take two other courses, CHIN6001 and CHIN6004, in lieu of the Research Methods and Thesis Writing courses offered by the Graduate School respectively.
+Students are required to complete two compulsory courses offered by the School, including a seminar presentation, and are strongly encouraged another courses, CHIN6001, in lieu of the Research Methods course offered by the Graduate School.

 Chairman of Departmental Research Postgraduate Committee (DRPC)